Some time ago Max decided to take a trip to Belgium together with Belle and Bilitis.

 We where overwhelmed by the beauty of the island and made a walk from the house to the cliffs before went to Angra do Heroismo, the capital of the island, to take a dinner at a restaurant.

 Maria was still working with the horses and we met her later that night.
 She lived in a small house not far from us and we where so happy to see her again after more then 3 months.
 We decided to meet again at the farm the next day.
+From then on it was all about making beautiful photos and you could hear the shutter of my camera all day long.

 What I liked most about the island was the naturally and the slow and relaxed life the people lived.
 It is also a very tidy place with a beautiful fauna and flora.
+All kind of birds where singing in the sky and the animals where very tame and friendly.

 As always the time was much too short to see everything we wanted to see.
 Maybe this is a reason to go to Terceira again one day?
 We will see.